 Minor Amendments to the List

-With almost 400,000 entries on the National Heritage List for England (NHLE), many of which are over 20 years old, we realise that there may be a number of minor errors.
+With over 400,000 entries on the National Heritage List for England (NHLE), many of which are over 20 years old, we realise that there may be a number of minor errors.
 Here you can find out how to report minor amendments and how we deal with them.

 What counts as a Minor Amendment?